tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 	</dict>
 	</plist>

 The only thing left was to load the plist and see if this all worked.
 Again, with the reboot test.

+	~ ☯ sudo launchctl list |grep dhcp
+	47891	-15	org.isc.dhcpd
+	48425	0	org.isc.dhcpd-6

-I also dropped the network on a few devices, and watched the logs:
+I also dropped the network on a device, and watched the logs:

 	dhcpd: Information-request message from a0a0::a0a0:a0a0:a0a0:a0a0 port 546, transaction ID 0x158E3D00
 	dhcpd: Sending Reply to a0a0::a0a0:a0a0:a0a0:a0a0 port 546